simon-k/reviewabot/README.md

 ## Limitations
 This is a very simple bot that uses the OpenAI API to generate a review message for a PR.

 Reviewabot only knows about the PR diff.
-It does have the entire repository as a context like.
+It does have the entire repository as a context like GitHub Copilot might have.

 There might be better solutions out there.
 And I am sure that GitHub is working on a CodeReview Bot that will be able to do this better.

-## How to use this too
+## How to use this tool
 ### 1. Create a user account for the reviewer/bot and add it as a collaborator
 Go to Github and create a new user account that will be used to review the PRs.
 Add the new user as a collaborator to your repository.